Introduction to Mindfulness for Toddlers

 We walk as a family.
 A lot.
 We also go on nature hikes, and play in the streams, dirt, mud; we play with sticks, and plants, and throw rocks.

-While walking or hiking in nature, I ask my son a lot of questions to help him be mindful and notice his surroundings.
+Nature observation walks are one of many mindfulness exercises that help toddlers stay present and engaged with their surroundings.
+While talking a mindful walk, I ask my son a lot of questions to help him be mindful and notice his surroundings.
 I ask him what color plants are, and where the moon and certain flowers are.
 We listen, and I ask if he can hear any sounds and where he thinks they are coming from.

 Use this excellent list of things to do on a walk with kids for more inspiration!